 Donors love to read and hear how their donations are making a positive impact on the world.
 Create videos or testimonials that address the good work your parish is doing and individuals in the community or around the world that have been positively impacted by your parish.
 Compel the audience to take action by showing the good deeds they can help support with a donation using your parish’s ParishSOFT Giving software.
 And if you still aren’t convinced, consider this fact: the #1 reason that first-time donors do not give again is that they are unaware of the impact their donation has made.
 So take the time to let your audience know how their donation is making a difference.
 It will be time well spent.

 Determine How You Will Thank Donors

 Spread the Christmas spirit to your donors when they provide you with a year-end donation.
 A good initial step is to personally thank your donors on your social media pages such as Facebook and Twitter.
 You could single out a random recipient, or if you prefer, the messages could be more general.
 Similar messages could also be posted on your parish’s website and in your parish’s bulletin thanking donors and providing a status update on how much has been raised so far.
-When making your posts to social media or to your website, also remind people to give who haven’t donated that it’s never too late to donate.
+When making your posts to social media or to your website, remind people who haven’t donated that it’s never too late to donate.

 For those donors who use text giving to make a donation to your parish, send them a personal message thanking them for their general donation.
-For those donors to call in or mail in a donation, call them on the phone or leave them a voicemail thanking them for their donation and wishing them a Merry Christmas and Happy New Year.
+For those donors that call in or mail in a donation, call them on the phone or leave them a voicemail thanking them for their donation and wishing them a Merry Christmas and Happy New Year.
 A personal thank you will go a long way in showing your donors that you value and appreciate their generosity.

 2. Implement Best Practices